 Milan (2 Days)

-Milan is the Italian equivalent to Paris with its hundreds of boutiques, splendid landmarks, and fashion-centric identity.
+Milan is the Italian equivalent of Paris with its hundreds of boutiques, splendid landmarks, and fashion-centric identity.
 The city was subject to devastation during World War II although fortunately the monuments such as the Duomo di Milan were salvaged and resurrected.

 That being said, Milan has the most modern vibe of the cities featured on this Northern Italy road trip.
 Although it’s a huge city, most of the tourist attractions are centrally located so 2 days in Milan is sufficient time for getting to know the city.